The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 Why work at the Forum

-We believe that progress happens by bringing together people from all walks of life who have the drive and the influence to improve the state of the world by building awareness and cooperation, shaping mindsets and agendas and driving collective action.
+The World Economic Forum believes that progress happens by bringing together people from all walks of life who have the drive and the influence to improve the state of the world by building awareness and cooperation, shaping mindsets and agendas and driving collective action.
 Join us and become a driver for positive change.